alwaysdata/documentation/content/accounts/billing/private-cloud-prices.en.md

 For any Private Cloud configuration order, the installation of the server is done after validation of the contracts and payment of the first invoice.
 There are no installation fees.

 {{% notice note %}}
 *Private Cloud* is a fully managed and operated servers offer.
 Our team handles the installation, configuration, and deployment of the platforms.
-You don't have to manage the systems administation part.
+You don't have to manage the systems administration part.
 {{% /notice %}}

 ## Managed Dedicated servers